7 Green Packaging Trends to Watch in 2026

 4. Minimalist and Zero-Waste Packaging Designs

-Minimalism is becoming the new standard in sustainable packaging.
+Minimalism is becoming the new standard.
 Companies are reducing material layers and ink coverage.
-This means less waste and less energy used in production.
+That means less waste, less energy, and lower carbon dioxide emissions.

 Zero-waste packaging design